deep-1729/deep-1729.github.io/_posts/2199-01-01-fields_medal 2022-post.md

 -Development of the theory of Lorenzian polynomials. <br />
 -Proof of  strong Mason conjecture. <br />

+## James Maynard
+- For contribution to analytic number theory which led to advances in the understanding of the structure of prime numbers and in the Diphantine approximation.

+## Maryna Viazovska
+- For proving that the E8 lattice provides the densest packing of identical spheres in 8 dimensions. <br/>
+- For contributions to related extremal problems and interpolation problems in Fourier analysis.

 To disable scheduling of future posts, edit `config.yml` and set `future: false`.